 \section{Extending Von Neumann's Reduction}

-In this section, we provide our extension of \citeauthor{vNeu53a}'s reduction.
-First, we consider the case that the vectors $b > \allzeros$ and $c > \allzeros$, i.e., both are strictly positive.
-Next we will show how this enables us to tackle the case that the constraint matrix is nonnegative, i.e., $A \ge \allzeros$.
+In this section, we provide our extensions of \citeauthor{vNeu53a}'s reduction.
+First, we consider the case where $b > \allzeros$ and $c > \allzeros$, i.e., both vectors are strictly positive.
+Subsequently, we will show how this enables us to tackle the case that the constraint matrix is nonnegative, i.e., $A \ge \allzeros$.